suryapa1/agents-ai/labs.md

 2. In the *agent5.py* template, we have the imports and llm setup at the top filled in, along with a simulated function to book a flight.
 Scroll to the bottom.
 At the bottom is the input and code to kick off the "*crew*".
 So, we need to fill in the different tasks and setup the crew.

 3. Scroll back to the top, review each change and then merge each one in.
+Notice the occurrences of "*booking_agent*".
+This is all being done with a single agent in the crew currently.
 When done, the files should show no differences.
 Click on the "X" in the tab at the top to save your changes to *agent5.py*.

 ![Merge complete](./images/aa24.png?raw=true "Merge complete")